project-chip/connectedhomeip/docs/silabs/wifi/RUN_DEMO.md

-As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32MG12 or EFR32MG24 for about 6-7 seconds.
-The LED0 will flash 3 times and the QR code will appear again on the LCD screen.
-After a factory reset, BTN0 needs to be pressed again to view the QR Code.
+As the device remembers the Access Point credentials given for commissioning, if you want to run the demo multiple times, do a factory reset by pressing the BTN0 on EFR32MG24 for about 6-7 seconds.
+The LED0 will flash 3 times.

 The commissioning command mentioned above does the following:

 - chip-tool scans BLE and locates the Silicon Labs device that uses the specified discriminator
 - Sends the Wi-Fi SSID and Passkey
-- The Silicon Labs device will join the Wi-Fi network and get an IPv4 address.
+- The Silicon Labs device will join the Wi-Fi network and get an IP address.
 It then starts providing mDNS records on IPv4 and IPv6
 - chip-tool then locates the device over Wi-Fi and establishes operational certificates